Book a Bar in Melbourne

 • You can choose your own adventure at Bomba.
 Come for tapas and imported Spanish wines at the restaurant downstairs, or escape to the fifth-floor rooftop for cocktails and DJs every weekend.
 Either way, you can’t go wrong.

-• A 19th-century gastropub with a vintage front bar and a bistro up there with the city’s best.
-The menu includes modern classics (including a signature schnitzel with chicken butter) and a set offering that wouldn’t look out of place in a classy restaurant.
+• This 19th-century gastropub, with a vintage front bar and bistro, is among Melbourne’s best.
+It’s serving modern classics (including schnitzel with chicken butter) and a set menu that wouldn’t look out of place in a classy restaurant.

-• The Terminus Hotel’s secluded little sister is a true locals’ haunt (you’ll see them sprawled on couches and huddled around communal tables).
-The team has mastered pub staples like the chicken parma and classic steak.
-It’s best to pair them with one of the many craft beers on tap.
+• The Terminus Hotel’s secluded little sister is a true locals’ haunt (spot them sprawled on couches and huddled around communal tables).
+It’s mastered pub staples like parmas and steaks, which pair well with the many beers on tap.

 • This wine-slinging laneway bar was one of Melbourne’s first.
 Since 1994, it’s developed a loyal following for its expansive wine list, reliable service and Euro-leaning share plates (including an off-menu Portuguese fish stew).